ARM-software/abi-aa/bpabi32/bpabi32.rst

 application relocatable objects whether they are linked statically with their libraries or dynamically with DSOs containing library code.
-By default, all extern entities are imported and exported unless the producing tool chain is told otherwise (by Q-o-I means).
+By default, all extern entities are imported and exported unless the producing toolchain is told otherwise (by Q-o-I means).
 In general, programmers do not need to be aware of import and export issues.

 In contrast, DLL models usually make import and export explicit and